letmemeow/dots/README.md

 5. clipboard util: `wl-clipboard` and `cliphist`
 6. screenshots: `slurp` and `grim`
 7. nerd font
-   - I use `CommitMono` but you can use whatever you like, just don't forget to change it in configs
+   - I use `CommitMono` and `GeistMono` but you can use whatever you like, just don't forget to change it in configs
 8. GUI wallpaper manager: `waypaper`